 When a cat's pupils get big, round, and black (dilated), it's usually caused by fear or excitement.
 When the pupils constrict to narrow slits, it's a sign of anger, agitation, or arousal.
 So either way, a cat's eyes can give you insight into how they feel about you.

 Do Cats Hold Grudges?

-According to Sam Westreich, PhD, they don't really hold grudges, but they certainly do remember.
+According to Sam Westreich, Ph.D., they don't really hold grudges, but they certainly do remember.
 And it's widely understood that the memories that last the longest are those that involve pain—via insult or injury.
 Memories that are associated with a strong emotional or physical reaction last longer.
-So although a cat doesn't hold a grudge the same way a human might, their survival depends on remembering and avoiding threats, so if you've ever posed a threat to a cat—even inadvertently—it may become a barrier to your friendship with that animal.
+So although a cat doesn't hold a grudge the same way a human might, its survival depends on remembering and avoiding threats, so if you've ever posed a threat to a cat—even inadvertently—it may become a barrier to your friendship with that animal.